samisalkosuo/kubeterminal/README.md

 # KubeTerminal

 KubeTerminal is helper tool for Kubernetes.
+The idea is provide a simple and quick tool to get the basics out of Kubernetes environment.

-The idea is provide a simple and quick tool to get the basics out of Kubernetes environment to complement existing kubectl and shell.
+KubeTerminal is complementing, not replacing, existing kubectl and shell.

 Features include (and more planned):